Delonda Anderson

 Admin Virtuoso

-Tom Anderson has a history degree, with minors in Medieval Studies, Religious Studies, and Music; and has been active in theater for much of his life.
+Tom Anderson has a history degree from Maryville College, with minors in Medieval Studies, Religious Studies, and Music; and he has been active in theater and choir for much of his life.
 He spent his early childhood in the Central Appalachian region of Johnstown, Pennsylvania.
 He and his family moved to Kansas where he finished high school.
-He came to Southern Appalachia’s Tennessee to attend Maryville College and has lived here over 31 years.
-He is currently employed as a buyer in Facilities Services at the University of Tennessee, Knoxville.
+He came to Tennessee to attend college and has lived here over 35 years.
+He is currently employed as a Procurement Professional for Facilities Services at the University of Tennessee, Knoxville.
 He is a proud union member who spends his free time supporting humanitarianism and social justice.

 Grant Mincy